IVIanuu/injekt/README.md

 All elements which match the T or Collection\<T\> will be included in the resulting list.

 # Scoping
-The core injekt doesn't know anything about scoping, but there is a api in the common module.
+The core of injekt doesn't know anything about scoping, but there is a api in the common module.
 You have to annotate your class or the return type of a function or a property with ```@Scoped``` tag.
 ```kotlin
 // classes